Open-Transactions/protocol-docs/spec/NotaryMessages.md

 It has some attributes that are shared by deriving document types.

 Default Attributes:
-* `NymID`: Identifier.
+* `nymID`: Identifier.
 The Nym which makes the request.
-* `NotaryID`: Identifier.
+* `notaryID`: Identifier.
 The Notary which should process the request.
-* `RequestNum`: Integer.
+* `requestNum`: Integer.
 The index of the current request being sent.
   See [RequestNumbers](RequestNumbers.md) for more information.